 NOTE: If you know of someone with whom you would like to be placed with or placed with you, please contact the Residence Hall Coordinator immediately.
 You may call 937-327-7827 or e-mail firstname.lastname@example.org.

-Housing assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on April 8.
-Those wishing to have an opportunity to change their housing assignment, may complete a waiting list form and submit it to Connie Manes in the Student Development office, located directly across Alumni Way from the New Residence Hall.
-Notification will occur after August 1, 2013 if the desired space becomes available.
+Housing assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on April 10.
+Those wishing to have an opportunity to change their housing assignment, may complete a wait list form and submit it to Connie Manes in the Student Development office, located directly across Alumni Way from the New Residence Hall.
+If the desired change is possible 2-3 weeks after the lottery concludes, you will be contacted to confirm the change.
+Otherwise, notification will occur after August 1, 2014 if the desired space becomes available.
 If you are not contacted over the summer, you may work with your Area Coordinator after the first 2 weeks of class, and if a space in the room and/or hall has opened, you may coordinate a move with him/her.

 If you are authorized by your coach, faculty or staff member to arrive early (Athletics, OA, RA, Peer Mentor/Helper, ITS, etc.) you should make plans to arrive on the day and time set by that person.
 You must contact the coach or faculty/staff person who authorized you with any arrival change requests (please do not direct your request to the Area Coordinator or the Residence Life office).
 If the coach/faculty/staff person approves your request, they will inform the Residence Life office and the change will be made on the official list.

 Please feel free to contact Connie Manes Coordinator of Residence Hall Housing at 937-327-7827 for assistance.